svenslaggare/StackJIT/README.md

 The VM supports per stack-frame locals.
 Currently the number of locals per frame is hardcoded to four (indexed 0-3).

+###Types###
+The VM supports the given types: Array references and integers (32 bits).
+Currently, types other than int are only supported within method body which means that only ints can be arguments to functions and return values.
+This will be fixed in the future.
+The types are checked at code generation.

 ###Function calls###
 Both native and user defined functions can be called.
 The arguments are popped from the evaluation stack where the top operand is the last argument and so on.
 Only 4 arguments are supported.